Runtomaitorun/ATP2coursework/README.md

 # ATP2coursework
-This is the repo for ATP2 couorsework
+This is the repo for ATP2 coursework